ECronin1973/computer_infrastructure/README.md

 ### Overview
 This repository is organised into two main sections:

-**Section 1: Problems (2025/2026)**
+**Section 1: Tasks (2025/2026)**
-This section contains four tasks assigned throughout the module, showcasing practical implementations of core Computer Infrastructure techniques.
+This section contains four problems assigned throughout the module, showcasing practical implementations of core Computer Infrastructure techniques.

 **Section 2: Final Project (2025/2026)**
 This section will present a capstone project that integrates the skills and knowledge acquired during the course.
 (Coming Soon)